CloudWithChris/cloudwithchris.com/content/blog/github-action-docker-dotnet-core.md

     default: 'false'
   originalPostInformation:
     description:
-      'Boolean (True/False) on whether the details of the original post (date/time, and canonical URL) should be included in the rendered markdown.'
+      'Boolean (True/False) on whether the details of the original post (date/time, and canonical URL) should be included in the rendered Markdown.'
     required: false
     default: 'false'
   logPayloadOutput: